 This is a crossbreed of the Native American Indian Dog and the Belgian Shepherd, which is popularly known as the Belgian Sheepdog.

-The Native American Indian Dog and Belgian Shepherd mix is loyal, gentle and highly intelligent, like its parents.
+The Native American Indian Dog and Belgian Shepherd mix is a loyal, gentle and highly intelligent canine, like its parents.
 Native American Shepherds are hardworking dogs who are devoted to their families.

 Siberian Indian Dog